tylim88/Firelord/README.md

 ====

-There is only one solution to this problem: first, filter with 10 elements, then filter the rest of the query result with the rest of the elements
+There is only one solution to this problem: first, filter with 10 elements, then filter the rest of the query result with the rest of the elements.

 We implemented the solution in the wrapper; you don't need to do anything.
 The `querySnapshot`'s `forEach`, `docChanges`, `docs`, `empty` and `size` values are all recomputed base on the extra elements to filter.